bschmidt1206/gettingcleaningproject/README.md

 These are found by searching for 'mean(' and 'std(' within the feature names (feature names are listed in features_info.txt).
 Note that this logic deliberately excludes the 'meanFreq' variables as well as the angle-specific variables such as 'angle(tBodyAccMean,gravity)' which happen to contain the text 'mean' or 'Mean' in their names.

-The grep function is used to find the index values of the desired variables; these variables are then extracted into a separate table (along with the subjectid and activityid).
+The grep function is used to find the index values of the desired variables; these variables are then extracted into a separate data frame (along with the subjectid and activityid).
 The grep function is also used to find the variable names of the variables of interest.
-This is useful to inspect (to ensure the code is working) and is also used later in the script.
+This vector of names is useful to inspect (to ensure the code is working) and is also used later in the script.

 [3] _Use descriptive activity names_